KUL-recon-lab/course_nucmed_tech/05_image_formation.md

 *Information acquired along lines in the PET camera, the gamma camera and the CT-scanner.*
 :::

-(introduction-image-formation)=
-# Introduction

-The tomographic systems are shown (once again) in [](#fig:spect_pet_ct_bis).
-They have in common that they perform an indirect measurement of what we want to know: we want to obtain information about the distribution in every point, but we acquire information integrated over projection lines.
-So the desired information must be computed from the measured data.
-In order to do that, we need a mathematical function that describes (simulates) what happens during the acquisition: this function is an operator that computes measurements from distributions.
-If we have that function, we must derive its inverse: this will be an operator that computes distributions from measurements.

 In the previous chapters we have studied the physics of the acquisition, so we are ready to compose the acquisition model.
 We can decide to introduce some approximation to obtain a simple acquisition model, hoping that deriving the inverse will not be too difficult.
 The disadvantage is that the inverse operator will not be an accurate inverse of the true acquisition process, so the computed distribution will not be identical to the true distribution.
 On the other hand, if we start from a very detailed acquisition model, inverting it may become mathematically and/or numerically intractable.